 Adding South Georgia can bump your Antarctica expedition up to 20-some days, but it’s well worth the added time and cost.
-As our office continues to travel the world, we’re hearing more and more about this remote, wild island from guides.
-Case in point, when Adventure Specialist Andrew Browning was traveling in the Arctic, Svalbard, his guides kept raving about the astounding amount of wildlife they’d seen on South Georgia Island.
+As our office continues to travel the world, we’re hearing more and more about this remote, wild island from polar expedition guides and recently had the chance to visit South Georgia Island ourselves.
 So here’s a closer look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go: